Leocoding/ModelChecking_Quicksort/README.md

-# ModelChecking_quicksort
+# ModelChecking quicksort
-Quicksort Model with Promela using Lomuto Algorithm
+Quicksort Algorithm Model with Promela using Lomuto Algorithm